Net Operating Income Calculator

 Net Operating Income = (Gross Operating Income + Other Income) - Total Operating Expenses

-Components of the Net Operating Income Calculation
+Components of the Net Operating Income Calculation for Real Estate

 The accuracy of an investment property’s net operating income is wholly dependent on the right components being used in its calculation.
 Getting an accurate NOI measurement can only be accomplished when all of an asset’s income is taken into consideration, and all of the asset’s general operating expenditures are subtracted.
 The operating income, for example, should not be incorrectly rounded or estimated.
 The figure should account for all of a property’s income sources, such as tenant rents, parking fees, vending machine revenues, and so on.
 Operating expenses go beyond maintenance fees and must include everything from insurance to the contracting of third-party professionals.